 Column Equal Height

-Column equal height option allows you to set all columns within a row to be equal height.
-The height will be calculated automatically by aligning to the tallest column within a row.
+Column equal height option allows you to set all columns within a row to be of equal height.
+The height will be calculated automatically by aligning to the tallest column in a row.
 To use equal height column, simply enable Equal height column toggle control in row options.

 You can use equal height column, for example, to fill columns with the background color and ensure that all columns have the same height to have a beautiful layout design.